mdayao/ramces/README.md

         - The tile number should also be specified in some way, but there is no required pattern for this.
         - For example, the filename for a marker at cycle 3, channel 2 at tile 5 could be: `mydataset_0005_t003_c002.tif`

+    Note: This setup assumes that the images are already at the optimal/most focused z-plane.

 3. A CSV file with two columns listing the marker channel name and whether the channel should be scored by RAMCES (`--channels`)

     An example file with a total of 9 channels and 5 markers/proteins to input to RAMCES would look like: